tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/params.md

 ## Extracting values from a parameter

-Example below shows accessing values of a parameter, or accessing a specific value of a parameter.
+The example below shows the accessing of values of a parameter, or accessing a specific value of a parameter.

 Kotlin
 : @@snip [Params.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/ParamsExample.kts) { #getting-values }

 @@@note
 Note that the shorthand alternatives shown with `// alternative` comment in above examples, do not return `optional` values unlike their corresponding full version.
-Which means, with shorthand dsl, an error will occur in absence of the specified key/index.
+This means, with shorthand DSL, an error will occur in the absence of the specified key/index.
 @@@

 ## Removing a parameter

-A parameter could be removed from `Params` instance or from `Command` directly.
-Below example demonstrates both the dsl methods.
+A parameter could be removed from a `Params` instance or from a `Command` directly.
+The example below demonstrates both of these DSL methods.

 Kotlin
 : @@snip [Params.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/ParamsExample.kts) { #remove }